 Be sure that you understand the owner’s pet policy, the amount of deposit required, what animals are welcome, and whether there are certain areas of the home that pets aren’t allowed.
 And be sure to get all the rules in writing before you make a deposit to avoid misunderstandings.

-If you have your heart set on a particular vacation rental, but their pet policy doesn’t accommodate your pet, or the price is too steep, consider negotiating a stay during the off-season.
-If the property isn’t rented, the owners aren’t making money, which gives you some extra leverage.
-Some owners might bend their rules or negotiate a better deal if you stay during a time when the house would typically be empty.
-Contacting several property owners will also give you more options to consider.
+If your heart is set on a particular vacation rental, but their pet policy doesn’t accommodate your pet, try negotiating a stay during the off-season.
+Some owners might bend their rules or negotiate a better deal at a time when the house would otherwise be empty.
+Contacting the owners of several properties will also give you more options to consider.

 Inquire About Deposits

 Most pet friendly vacation property owners require a substantial pet deposit.
-Find out how much the deposit will be and what you need to do to ensure that it’s returned after your stay.
+Find out how much the deposit will be and what you’ll need to do to get it back after your stay.

-An alternative option is to purchase a short-term insurance policy to protect the property owner.
+Another option is to purchase a short-term insurance policy to protect the property owner.
 Though the cost of the insurance won’t be returned if your pet does no damage, these policies are generally quite affordable.
-And it should give the property owner all the security they need.
+And it should give the property owner the security they need to accommodate your pet.

-Your best bet is to be polite and friendly when inquiring about pets in vacation rentals, and make sure to obey the rules.
-Once you have one under your belt, ask if you can use that property owner as a referral for any future rentals!
+Overall, it’s always best to be polite and friendly when inquiring about pets in vacation rentals.
+And make sure to follow the rules!
+Once you have one stay under your belt, ask if you can use that property owner as a referral for any future rentals!

 Have you rented a vacation home with your pets?
-What tips can you pass along?
+What tips would you pass along?